Frequently Asked Questions

 Are services available in any language other than English?

 While we cannot guarantee a staff member can treat you in your native language, the Engemann Student Health Center works hard to make you feel comfortable and adapt to your needs.
 Please make your language request when scheduling your appointment and we will do our best to fulfill your need.

 Do I need to have a physical examination before I can be seen at the student health center?

 No, you do not need to have a physical examination before you are able to be seen at the Engemann Student Health Center.
-However, we encourage you to turn in a physical examination form as a reference to your health status.

 I am not a student, but can I be seen at the health center?